dkurta/chess_pet_project/README.md

   `L = {w | w contains exactly 3 a's}`

-  **A similar DFA or rather a NFA (Nondeterministic Finite Automaton) could be used to check the affiliation of an input to the set that describes the German Chess DSL.**
+  **A similar DFA or a NFA (Nondeterministic Finite Automaton) could be used to check the affiliation of an input to the set that describes the German Chess DSL.**

   The transition function of the